What is pulmonary rehabilitation?

 - Basic blood test

-The outpatient program lasts 13 weeks with 26 sessions.
+The outpatient program can include up to 36 sessions.
 The sessions are one hour twice a week.
 A friend or family member is encouraged to accompany you.
-A maintenance program will follow based on your needs and your doctor’s recommendations.
+A maintenance program will follow based on your needs and your doctor's recommendations.